-DC Comics (a merger of National Allied Publications and Detective Comic Inc.) had it right on the money when they decided to expand on Bob Kane’s famous 1939 character, the Bat-Man.
-The thug-busting, technology-loving, ultra-trained playboy has had a place in our hearts since Detective Comics #27, and with the impressively over the top films from the DC Extended Universe, he isn’t going to be forgotten anytime soon.
+When they decided to expand on Bob Kane’s famous 1939 character, the Bat-Man, DC Comics had it right on the money.
+The villain-busting, technology-loving, ultra-trained playboy has had a place in our hearts since Detective Comics #27, and with the impressively over-the-top films from the DC Extended Universe, he isn’t going to be forgotten anytime soon.

 What sets Batman apart from Superman and others is the fact that he has no powers—he’s human enough for us to relate to.
-Not many of us can spend billions of dollars on weaponry and outfight a league of ninjas, but the Batman character reminds us of the almost infinite potential within humanity—with the right resources, a human being can achieve the impossible.
-And perhaps the best of Batman’s resources are his gadgets—his technology.
+Not many of us can spend billions of dollars on weaponry and outfight a squad of ninjas, but the Batman character reminds us of the almost infinite potential within humanity.
+With the right resources, a human being can achieve the impossible.
+And perhaps the best of Batman’s resources are his gadgets.

 We may not actively fight criminals, but we all use technology every day of our lives.
 Some gizmos thought to be nothing more than science fiction a few decades ago have been produced and distributed worldwide.
 Even some of Batman’s tech has real-world applications, or at least, future ones.
 Regardless of whether they actually exist or not, the gadgets of the Bat are a fascinating subject.

 Here we have a list of 10 of Batman’s greatest gadgets.
 Some of them are scary, some of them are silly — and all of them are cool.

 This tool isn’t as much a piece of technology as it is a testament to Bruce Wayne’s ingenuity.
 Unable to stop the omni-powerful Superman in Batman v Superman: Dawn of Justice, Batman gets ahold of some Kryptonite, Superman’s only known weakness.
 After battling it out, Batman ends up towering over a defeated Man of Steel, Kryptonite spear in hand.